 ATLANTA (November 9, 2015) – TAG Education Collaborative (TAG-Ed), the Georgia Department of Education (GaDoE), the Georgia Department of Public Health(DPH) and the Georgia Partnership for Telehealth announced Pierce County Middle School and Coffee County High School FBLA as the 2015 Student Innovation Award Winners.

-Sponsored by the Verizon Foundation, this competition challenged student teams from Georgia middle and high schools to develop a mobile app or mobile optimized website that connects young people with opportunity, information and resources on the prevention and cessation of tobacco usage.
+This competition challenged student teams from Georgia middle and high schools to develop a mobile app or mobile optimized website that connects young people with opportunity, information and resources educating their communities on telehealth and telemedicine.

-“Middle and high school students using their skills and imagination to develop concepts is always exciting to see and the energy and enthusiasm they bring the Health IT Summit every year is incredible,” said Michael Robertson, Executive Director of TAG Education Collaborative.
+“Middle and high school students using their technology skills and problem solving abilities to develop a product is inspiring to see, and the energy and enthusiasm they bring the Health IT Summit has an incredible effect on the atmosphere of this event,” said Michael Robertson, Executive Director of TAG Education Collaborative.

-To demo the winning high school project, visit http://rfarnam.wix.com/drug-addiction.
+To demo the winning middle school project, visit http://pcmstelehealth.weebly.com

 About TAG Education Collaborative